adminly-co/adminly-rails/README.md

-# Dash Rails
+# Adminly Rails

-Dash Rails is a Ruby on Rails starter application that uses DashAPI to create an instant REST API around your PostgreSQL database.
+Adminly Rails is a Ruby on Rails starter application that uses AdminlyAPI to create an instant REST API around your PostgreSQL database.

-Dash Rails supports a flexible and expressive query format to perform CRUD operations on your database.
-Dash API supports:
+Adminly Rails supports a flexible and expressive query format to perform CRUD operations on your database.
+Adminly API supports:

 - Full-text search
 - Filtering